extensional/chat.dev-consumer/docs/README-EXTRA.md

 # Who we are

-This sofware was developed by Anarchy.AI. (https://github.com/extensional by [@nicojones](https://github.com/nicoJones))
+This sofware was developed by Anarchy. (https://github.com/extensional by [@nicojones](https://github.com/nicoJones))